 Fees

 2.1 The agreed fee as full remuneration for the Services under this Agreement shall be a gross consultancy fee of USD $ 20,343.53 (Tweenty thousand three hundred fourty three and fifty three cens US Dollars Only).
-GADC is legally obliged to withhold the income tax of this consultancy fee by 15%, equal to USD $ 3,051.53.
+GADC is legally obliged to withhold tax of this consultancy fee by 15%, equal to USD $ 3,051.53.
 Therefore, you will get a net consultancy fee USD $17,292.
 If wire transfer, the bank service fees is covered by consultant.
 Payment shall made to the following information:

 - Bank name: ABA